 This can be easily achieved via Tableau new Feature – Set Action but before taking that path, let’s follow a conventional method first to solve this Problem.

 To create the initial view, connect to Superstore sample data.
-Place Region on go to site Columns and Sub-Category on Rows and SUM(Sales) on Text Marks.
+Place Region on Columns and Sub-Category on Rows and SUM(Sales) on Text Marks.

 Next to Parameters, click Create, and in the Create Parameter dialog box, complete the following steps

 - Right-click in the Data pane and select Create Parameter.

 - In the Create Parameter dialog, do the following, then click OK:

 - Add from the Field : For value, Select ‘Region’ from the dimension list.

 - Right-click on the parameter and select Show Parameter Control.

 2. Repeat the similar Steps for creating ” Sub Categories Param”